strath-sdr/rfsoc_sam/README.md

 This repository is compatible with [PYNQ image v2.5](https://github.com/Xilinx/PYNQ/releases) for [ZCU111](https://www.xilinx.com/products/boards-and-kits/zcu111.html).

-Two notebooks are included in this repository.
-An explanatory notebook provides information on the hardware design and Python overlay and how these interact.
-The second notebook is used to launch the Voila dashboard.
+Alongside the hardware files and Python overlay, two notebooks are included: the first (_RFSoC Spectrum Analyser.ipynb_) is an explanatory notebook which provides detailed information on the hardware design and Python overlay as well as how these interact.
+The second notebook (_RFSoC Spectrum Analyser-Voila.ipynb_) is used to launch the [Voila](https://github.com/voila-dashboards/voila) dashboard.

+Voila is a tool which transforms Jupyter Notebooks into standalone web applications, making it much easier to control and visualise the Spectrum Analyser without having to scroll up and down a notebook repeatedly.

+Currently, this project is in **Beta Release**.
+We are working on improving aspects of the hardware design and increasing functionality/programability of the Python overlay.

 ## Quick Start